1973 WHA playoffs: (W1) Winnipeg Jets vs. (W2) Houston Aeros

 Winnipeg went 6–2 against Houston in the regular season.
-Winnipeg dominated Houston for the entire series, where they never trailed at any point in the series.
+Winnipeg dominated the Aeros for a large majority of the series, where they had a goal in all but three of the twelve combined periods and being tied in just two of them.

 Avco Cup Final

 (W1) Winnipeg Jets vs. (E1) New England Whalers

 The first Avco Cup matched the Western Division champion Winnipeg Jets, as coached by player-coach Bobby Hull versus the Eastern Division champion New England Whalers, ascoached by Jack Kelley; in the regular season, the Whalers went 5–1 versus the Jets and were tabbed as slight favorites.
 6,526 fans saw the first ever Avco Cup game at Boston Garden.
-Due to a conflict in dates, the Whalers hosted Game 1 while Winnipeg hosted Game 2 and Game 3 before the Whalers hosted Game 4 and Game 5.
+Due to a conflict in dates with a circus, the Whalers hosted Game 1 while Winnipeg hosted Game 2 and Game 3 before the Whalers hosted Game 4 and Game 5.
+A potential Game 6 would've been "hosted" by the Jets in Toronto.

 New England scored four goals in the opening period of Game 1 despite being outshot 14–7; Norm Beaudin scored the first Avco Cup Final goal at 10:02 in the first period for Winnipeg, but Rick Ley tied it for New England with a power play goal two minutes later as the first of the Whaler barrage.
 Tom Webster scored two goals in the game while Tommy Williams provided three assists in the resulting 7–2 victory.
 In Game 2, Winnipeg had two-goal leads in the first and second periods, but the Whalers shut them out in the third period while scoring five unanswered goals to win 7–4.
 7,200 saw Game 3 in Winnipeg go into a tight finish, as a 3–0 Winnipeg lead was snapped by Rick Ley with just five minutes to go into the second period before goals by Ted Green and Tim Sheehy in the third period tied the game.
 But 37 seconds after the Sheehy goal, with 1:04 remaining in the game, Hull gave the Jets the go-ahead lead with his goal as the Jets held on to win Game 3.